LLNL/conduit/src/docs/sphinx/index.rst

 .. # Project developers.
 See top-level LICENSE AND COPYRIGHT files for dates and
 .. # other details.
 No copyright assignment is required to contribute to Conduit.

 ..
-Conduit documentation master file, created by sphinx-quickstart on Thu Oct 16 11:23:46 2014.
+Conduit documentation main file, created by sphinx-quickstart on Thu Oct 16 11:23:46 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.